Recovery: The Hidden Key to Muscle Growth

 Why Recovery Is Where Growth Happens

 Every time you lift weights, you create microscopic damage in your muscle fibers.
-Your body repairs this damage during rest, increasing muscle size and strength.
-Without adequate recovery, this process is incomplete, leading to stagnation or even regression.
+Your body repairs this damage during rest through a process called muscle protein synthesis (MPS).
+If you train again before this process is complete, you are simply breaking down already damaged tissue, leading to overtraining and muscle loss.

 Athlete resting after intense training session